derricw/siggo/README.md

 siggo uses the dbus daemon feature of signal-cli, so `libunixsocket-java` (Debian) or `libmatthew-unix-java` (AUR) is required.

 Install signal-cli and put it somewhere safe in your path.
 You will need to follow its instructions to either [link](https://github.com/AsamK/signal-cli/wiki/Linking-other-devices-(Provisioning)) or register your device.
-I plan on adding a feature to siggo to make linking more user-friendly.
+The `siggo link <phonenumber>` subcommand has been added to make linking more user-friendly, but has not been tested sufficiently.
+Be sure to prefix with `+` and country code (for example `+12345678901`).

 When setup is finished, you should be able to run without error: